nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 ### Create a Branch Universal Object

 1. Look for the line of code that starts with: `@IBAction func [yourbuttonname] (sender: AnyObject) {`
-2. In the function body (after the first `{` ) of the button, insert the following code in order to create a universal object once the button is clicked:
+2. In the function body (after the first `{` ) of the button, insert the following code in order to create a [universal object](https://dev.branch.io/getting-started/branch-universal-object/) once the button is clicked:
 {% highlight swift %}
 let branchUniversalObject: BranchUniversalObject = BranchUniversalObject(canonicalIdentifier: "item/12345")
 branchUniversalObject.title = "Cat Facts"
-branchUniversalObject.contentDescription = "Here is a cat fact" branchUniversalObject.addMetadataKey("factWords", value: "Some Text") branchUniversalObject.addMetadataKey("imageLink", value: "https://branch.io")
+branchUniversalObject.contentDescription = "Here is a cat fact" branchUniversalObject.addMetadataKey("factWords", value: "Example value for factWords") branchUniversalObject.addMetadataKey("imageLink", value: "Example value for imageLink")
 {% endhighlight %}

 {% image src="/img/pages/getting-started/content-sharing-tutorial/tutorial-videos/add-universal-object.gif" center 3-quarters %}

 {% protip title="Key Value Pairs" %}
 The `addMetadataKey` method allows you to create key value pairs which can then be accessed upon opening the app from a Branch link
+* "factWords" and "imageLink" are keys and can be edited to be called whatever you like
 {% endprotip %}

 ### Assemble Parameters and Setup Share Sheet